fzwoch/appfuk/README.md

 ```

 This copies non-system linked libraries and all its dependencies into your bundle's `Frameworks` directory and rewrites the link locations.
 Make sure your executable and dependencies are compiled with the `-headerpad_max_install_names` option.

+Note that this process invalidades existing code signatures.